 Your chosen Product Group

-LF PowerOne High Current Contacts are one-piece Powerelements in solid design which are used for the supply and distribution of high currents to PCBs.
-They are lead-free and therefore RoHS & REACH compliant without exception and can be configured flexibly.
-Depending on the pin arrangement and the layout, currents of up to 1,000 amperes are possible.
+PowerOne THR (Through Hole Reflow) High Current Contacts are one-piece Powerelements specially designed for THR mounting to supply and distribute high currents on PCBs.
+They are RoHS & REACH compliant, flexibly configurable and in use in various designs.
+Depending on the the layout, currents of up to 250 amperes are possible.

-LF PowerOne can be used in varied applications
+PowerOne THR can be used in varied applications

 - Board-to-board over 90° or packaging